2026 New Jersey Butterfly Club Field Trips

 White Lake Natural Area and Shuster Pond

 Most members are familiar with White Lake as a good butterfly location.
-But this year, at the invitation of the owners, we will again visit a wonderful private property nearby where there is a colony of Appalachian Azures.
+But this year, we will also visit a wonderful private property nearby at the invitation of the owners, Bob and Carla Lewis, where there is a colony of Appalachian Azures.
+Great botany, too.

-Meet at the White Lake parking lot 97 Stillwater Road (County Route 521), Blairstown, NJ.
-Port-a-potty only.
+Meet at the White Lake parking lot 97 Stillwater Road (Route 521), Blairstown, NJ.
+Port-a-pottie only at White Lake, no facilities at Shuster Pond.

 Meet at Maple Grange Park at 36 Maple Grange Road.
 Indoor bathrooms available.
-Lunch and bathrooms at nearby Heaven Hill Farm (plus ice cream and a nice selection of plants).
+Lunch and bathrooms at nearby Heaven Hill Farm.

 A Friday trip with the NJ Conservation Foundation.
 We usually see about 15-20 species of butterflies on these trips, which are open to the public.
 This is a great chance to share our knowledge of butterflies and other taxa to novices, including children.